Overview

 - Log in to our online Design Registration Portal.
 See How to Register for more details on how to create an account.

-- Select & complete the applicable webform.
+- Select and complete the applicable webform.

 - Upload and attach all supporting engineering documentation and acknowledge your professional declaration.
 The professional declaration certifies that the submitted design is safe for construction and use, complies with the standards identified in the application, was created under the supervision of, or has been reviewed by a qualified professional.
 It also certifies that the skill and experience necessary to design and evaluate compliance to the identified standards were applied to the best of the professional’s knowledge.